-Bliss-Box 4-Play Features
+Bliss-Box 4-Play and Gamer-Pro Features

 - Full Emulation: A wide variety of controllers are fully supported right out of the box.
 This includes even complex features like the Sony Playstation 2's pressure sensitive buttons or the Sega Dreamcast's VMU.
 The Compatibility List shows everything currently supported.
 This list is periodically updated and amended as we expand the Bliss-Box' s capabilities.